 #1 Rigid Industries 50” RDS-Series Midnight Edition

 This 50” RDS-Series output 26,150 lumens at 375W.
 We chose the midnight edition because the all-black design looks so much better than standard “chrome” light bars.
 If you like the look chrome don’t worry they offer this exact product in a “chrome” design.
-We know some of you Chevy guys like to go really hard on your trucks and Rigid Industries knows this too.
+We know some of you Chevy guys like to go hard on your trucks and Rigid Industries knows this too.
 That’s why this light bar is dust, water, and shockproof.
-Plus if you manage to somehow break it, it’s covered by an awesome lifetime warranty.
+Plus, if you somehow break it, it’s covered by an awesome lifetime warranty.

 - Warranty: Lifetime